 PLPC Short Interest

-Preformed Line Products Company (PLPC) operates in the Industrials sector, specifically the Electrical Equipment & Parts industry, with a market capitalization near $1.86B, listed on NASDAQ, employing roughly 3,401 people, carrying a beta of 0.88 to the broader market.
-Preformed Line Products Company, together with its subsidiaries, designs and manufactures products and systems that are used in the construction and maintenance of overhead, ground-mounted, and underground networks for the energy, telecommunication, cable operator, information, and other industries.
+Preformed Line Products Company (PLPC) operates in the Industrials sector, specifically the Electrical Equipment & Parts industry, with a market capitalization near $1.69B, listed on NASDAQ, employing roughly 3,734 people, carrying a beta of 0.89 to the broader market.
+Preformed Line Products Company (PLPC), along with its subsidiaries, specializes in the design and manufacturing of a comprehensive range of products and integrated systems.
 Led by Dennis F. McKenna, public since 1999-04-28.

 Short interest is the total number of shares currently sold short and not yet covered, reported bi-monthly by FINRA.
 Days to cover (short interest divided by average daily volume) indicates how long it would take short sellers to close positions, with higher values signaling greater squeeze potential.